chunweiz/CCUX/doc/control.md

 **Control**

 Please refer to [OpenUI5 control API and behavior development guide](https://github.com/SAP/openui5/blob/master/docs/controllibraries.md#the-control-api-and-behavior).
-Below will be the template for your new control:
+Below will be the starting template for your new control:

 ```
 #!js